Wondering how to make your product stand out in a crowded, intensely competitive ecommerce space?

 What are product attributes?

 Product attributes are specific features or characteristics that define a product and influence consumer purchasing decisions.
-These can include size, color, material, and functionality.
+These can include a product’s size, color, material, functionality, and more.

-Product attributes give customers the information they need to compare options, make informed decisions, and choose the product to best meet their preferences.
-For instance, a health-conscious shopper may choose a granola bar based on its low sugar content and organic ingredients, while another might gravitate toward a more affordable brand.
+Product attributes give customers the information they need to compare options, make informed decisions, and choose the product that best meets their preferences.
+For instance, a health-conscious shopper may choose a protein bar based on its low sugar content and organic ingredients.

 Product attributes vs. product benefits